gossard/PowerMerger/README.md

 **Result:**

-This will create a folder named `output_profiles` containing three files:
+Assuming the `output_profiles` directory exists, the script will generate three files inside it:
 - `alice-profile.html`
 - `bob-profile.html`
 - `charlie-profile.html`

 Each file will be a complete HTML page with the specific user's information and the static generation date in the footer.